 They have buttons for the hot cue, effects, trigger, play and sync that will light up with different colours for swift differentiation and recognition.

 Most of these controllers have pitch control and jog wheels that provide an experience very close to vinyl, which is the best in class.
-Their ergonomic design is optimized to make the best use of the loop recorder and sample deck functions.
+Their ergonomic design is optimized to best use the loop recorder and sample deck functions.

 These controllers can play from both Android and iOS devices.
-Some of these controllers have two channels with a band EQ of 3 per channel and have backlit buttons for loops and transport controls and buttons to switch to flux mode.
+Some of these controllers have two channels with a band EQ of 3 per channel, backlit buttons for loops and transport controls, and buttons to switch to flux mode.